-That said, it has its share of irritations, and there are some people who are so comfortable on Windows 7 (or even 8.1) that they won't want to upgrade until those operating systems get long in the tooth (or they replace the older peripherals for which hardware makers haven't put out device drivers – HP, we're looking at you).
+It still has its share of annoyances, and there will always be some people who are so comfortable on Windows 7 (or even 8.1) that they won't want to upgrade until those OS’s get long in the tooth (or they replace the older peripherals for which hardware makers haven't put out device drivers).

-Microsoft remains committed to the idea of universal apps, which now run on Xbox One (and HoloLens, for the few people who have access to it) as well as on Windows Mobile, and Store apps in general (which, confusingly, might not).
+Microsoft remains committed to the idea of universal apps, which now run on Xbox One (and HoloLens, for the few people who have access to it) as well as on Windows Mobile, and Store apps in general.

-The quality of these remains mixed: Mail and Calendar are competent but a long way behind the versions on Windows Mobile with Outlook, Groove is shaping up to be an excellent media player (although you need to pay for a Groove Pass or put your music on OneDrive to make the most of it) and the Skype Preview has gone from laughable (no dialler in a phone application) to usable.
-Edge has also moved from being experimental to usable.
-And not only have desktop apps not been pushed aside, Microsoft is working on making them look better on high DPI, multi-screen systems.
+The quality of these remains mixed: Mail and Calendar are competent, though a long way behind the versions on Windows Mobile with Outlook (so it’s a good thing that users can now uninstall it, alongside other built-in app, to make space), and Skype is at last fully usable.
+Groove Music Pass has been completely axed, sadly.
+Edge has also graduated into a viable state.
+And, not only have desktop apps not been pushed aside, Microsoft is working on making them look better on high DPI, multi-screen systems.

-But mostly, Anniversary Update solidifies the success Windows 10 has shown itself to be over the last year.
-Installation is simple, performance is generally excellent, security is improved (with more options for businesses) – and the most compelling thing about Windows 10 is that it just works.
-There's not really a learning curve as there was with Windows 8 or 8.1.
-Even if people don’t get to grips with features like the taskbar search or Task View, it won’t actually take anything away from their core experience of the OS.
+What’s important here is that the steep learning curve that was there with Windows 8 or 8.1 is long gone.
+Even if people don’t get to grips with features like taskbar search or Task View, it won’t actually take anything away from their core experience of Windows 10.
 Pretty much everything that most people will need is in the Start menu or Action Center.